Commercial Trash Collection Services 2021 🗑️ – Why Businesses Need Trash Cans!

 Why does recycling end up in the trash bin in many businesses?

-The main reason that recycling ends up in the waste – or the other way round (what is known in the industry as contamination) – is because it takes human effort!
+The main reason that recycling ends up in the waste or the other way round (what is known in the industry as contamination) is that it takes human effort!

-Bin colours – in restaurants and many public environments – there are different bin colours that people are not used to – and this causes confusion.
+Bin colours – in restaurants and many public environments, there are different bin colours that people are not used to and as a result, causes confusion.

 Posters and signs – are not effective.
 Evidence shows that many posters and signs do not have the desired outcome in public environments.